3. Bat and Bird Surveys

 Bat surveys are required where the development could result in an offence, such as the disturbance of bats or destruction of their resting sites and/or where bats are likely to be present.
 This is based on roosting potential, proximity to favourable habitat such as hedgerows, open countryside, rivers, and trees and known distribution of bat records.

-For further information please refer to the table below, East Devon Validation Checklist, Wildlife Checklist, and .GOV.
+For further information please refer to the table below, East Devon Validation Checklist and .GOV.
+The Devon County Council Wildlife Checklist can also help inform whether a bat survey is likely to be required.

 If you come across bats or other protected wildlife when undertaking building works including demolition you must stop work immediately and contact your local bat specialist/wildlife specialist for advice.